Timothy-L-Baron/textantasy/README.md

 It is currently in progress and can partially be played from main2.

 Copy all the files into the same folder and run from 'main2'.

+The 'quick asset download' folder contains everythng you need.